Frequently Asked Questions About My Accident Case

 Unlike in parts of the United States, there are caps on pain and suffering awards in Canada.
 In Canada, damage awards for pain and suffering are capped at around $310,000-$330,000.
 This is the absolute maximum that the courts will award for a pain and suffering claim.

 In Canada, there are NO CAPS for: damages for future and past loss of income; past and future attendant care; past and future care costs; loss of competitive advantage in the workplace and other variables not associated with pain and suffering damages.
 These damages will be added to the pain and suffering award (general damages) to increase the total value of your claim.Will my case go to trial?

 99% of all personal injury cases settle outside of the courtroom without ever going to trial.
 However, some cases need to go to trial because both sides are so far apart and there are too many contentious issues such as liability, damages, causation or the credibility of the parties.
 Results at trial are always uncertain.
 There is no "sure thing" in Court of law.
 Anyone who tells you differently or that your case is a "slam dunk" doesn't know what they're talking about.

-The lawyers of Goldfinger Personal Injury Law have conducted countless accident trials against insurance companies.
+The lawyers of Goldfinger Injury Lawyers have conducted countless accident trials against insurance companies.
 Trials are grueling, and never easy.
 But we have tackled insurance companies head on and come out on top for our clients.
 We continue to challenge insurance companies every day to get the best results for our clients.
 It's what we do.How long will it take to settle my case if it doesn't go to trial?

 Every case is different.
 Some cases can take many years to settle; particularly the more serious injury cases.
 Brain injury cases, loss of limb and catastrophic injury cases requiring long term care take a long time to resolve given the nature of the injuries and the complexity of the medical issues.